 14. Indicator — Like many things in fly fishing, you will find a thousand different types of these.
 I recommend using clear bobbers because they are virtually invisible to fish below the surface.
 Colored bobbers are great for beginning to see the action of the line on the water, but fish get deterred or excited by these unnatural colors on the water.
 I can’t tell you how many times I have had a pink bobber on and a fish has come up to try and eat it, thinking it was a meal.
 After switching over to a clear bobber, I caught bigger and larger quantities of fish.

-15. Leaders — These connect to your line that then connect to tippet and then to your fly.
+15. Leaders — These connect to your line that then connects to the tippet and then to your fly.
 We will go into detail about setting up your rod in future lessons.

 In our next article, we will go into detail on how to add the last tool for fly fishing... the fly fishing rod.